VitaliiBerko/test-task/README.md

 Web application - User cards
 Preparation

-    Clone the repository with the command git clone https://github.com/dimadimaya/tweets-cards2.0 Make sure you have the LTS version of Node.js installed on your computer.
+    Clone the repository with the command git clone https://github.com/VitaliiBerko/test-task Make sure you have the LTS version of Node.js installed on your computer.
 Download and install her if necessary.
     Set the basic dependencies of the project as a command npm install.
-    To start, execute the command npm start.
+    To start, execute the command npm run dev
-    Go to the address in the browser http://localhost:3000/tweets-cards2.0
+    Go to the address in the browser http://localhost:5173/test-task

 To create the front-end part of the Web application, the following were used: